 Other A Celebration of Harry Potter Sessions

-Your trip to A Celebration of Harry Potter 2017 would definitely not be complete without learning how to wand duel like a true wizard.
-Guests can learn from the mastermind himself, Paul Harris, who choreographed wand dueling in "Harry Potter and the Order of the Phoenix."
-There's also an experience made for tadpoles (err, we mean wizards/witches) ages 12 and under!
-And for tadpoles who are more getting their groove on, they can attend Kids' Dance Like a Beauxbatons, Battle like a Durmstrang!
+Your trip to A Celebration of Harry Potter 2018 would definitely not be complete without learning how to wand duel like a true wizard.
+Guests could learn from the mastermind himself, Paul Harris, who choreographed wand dueling in "Harry Potter and the Order of the Phoenix."
+There was also an experience made for tadpoles (err, we mean wizards and witches) ages 12 and under!
+And for tadpoles who were into getting their groove on, there was the Kids' Dance Like a Beauxbatons, Battle like a Durmstrang!

-There are more opportunities to go inside the Wizard World, through panels with the people who worked on the films and books.
-Here were the events for 2017:
+There were more opportunities to go inside the Wizarding World, through panels with the people who worked on the films and books.
+Here are the events that took place at A Celebration of Harry Potter 2018:

 - Opening night ceremonies